Dead Sea: Sinkholes and their impact

+As a result of the sinkholes, most beach resorts along the west shore of the northern basin had to be shut down, with just three remaining near the basin's northwest tip (see List of beaches in Palestine: Dead Sea).

 Link to the Red Sea

 In May 2009 at the World Economic Forum, Jordan introduced plans for a "Jordan National Red Sea Development Project" (JRSP).
 This is a plan to convey seawater from the Red Sea near Aqaba to the Dead Sea.
 Water would be desalinated along the route to provide fresh water to Jordan, with the brine discharge sent to the Dead Sea for replenishment.
 Israel has expressed its support and will likely benefit from some of the water delivery to its Negev region.

 At a regional conference in July 2009, officials expressed concern about the declining water levels.
 Some suggested industrial activities around the Dead Sea might need to be reduced.
 Others advised environmental measures to restore conditions such as increasing the volume of flow from the Jordan River to replenish the Dead Sea.
 Currently, only sewage and effluent from fish ponds run in the river's channel.
 Experts also stressed the need for strict conservation efforts.
 They said agriculture should not be expanded, sustainable support capabilities should be incorporated into the area and pollution sources should be reduced.

 In October 2009, the Jordanians accelerated plans to extract around 300 e6m3 of water per year from the Red Sea, desalinate it for use as fresh water and send the waste water to the Dead Sea by tunnel, despite concerns about inadequate time to assess the potential environmental impact.
 According to Jordan's minister for water, General Maysoun Zu'bi, this project could be considered as the first phase of the Red Sea–Dead Sea Water Conveyance.

 In December 2013, Israel, Jordan and the Palestinian Authority signed an agreement for laying a water pipeline to link the Red Sea with the Dead Sea.
 The pipeline would be 180 km long and is estimated to take up to five years to complete.
 In January 2015 it was reported that the level of water was dropping by 1 m a year.

 On 27 November 2016, the Jordanian government shortlisted five consortia to implement the project.
 Jordan's ministry of Water and Irrigation said that the $100 million first phase of the project would begin construction in the first quarter of 2018, and would be completed by 2021.
 The project was officially abandoned in June 2021, having never broken ground.